octosteve/octosteve.github.io/source/2014-02-15-custom-params-in-route-resources.html.markdown

 end
 ```

 So much better!
 I hope you found this useful.
-It was definitely fund to figure out.
+It was definitely fun to figure out.